decred/dcrdevdocs/docs/getting_started/projects.md

 - [decred/dcrstakepool](https://github.com/decred/dcrstakepool) (Go)

-dcrstakepool is the reference implementation for a Decred VSP (Voting Service Provider).
-It consists of two major components, a back-end voting daemon which remains online 24/7 and votes on behalf of users, and a front-end website which allows users to register and manage their accounts.
+dcrstakepool is the reference implementation for a Decred Voting Service Provider (VSP).
+It consists of two major components: a back-end voting daemon which remains online 24/7 and votes on behalf of users, and a front-end website which allows users to register and manage their accounts.

 ---